-Paid preparers of federal income tax returns or claims for refund involving the Earned Income Tax Credit (EITC) must not only ask all the questions required on Form 8867, but must meet the due diligence requirements in determining the taxpayer's eligibility for, and the amount of, the EITC.
-Those who prepare returns claiming EITC must meet due diligence requirements in four areas:
+Paid preparers of federal income tax returns or claims for refund involving the Earned Income Credit (EIC) must not only ask all the questions required on Form 8867, but must meet the due diligence requirements in determining the taxpayer's eligibility for, and the amount of, the EIC.
+Those who prepare returns claiming EIC must meet due diligence requirements in four areas:

 - Completion and submission of Form 8867